tauseefansari/Sudoku-Puzzle/README.md

 ## Sudoku Puzzle using Javascript
-> Sudoku with different levels of puzle problem and also a feature of Light and Dark Mode
+> Sudoku with different levels of puzzle problem and also a feature of Light and Dark Mode

 ## Resources